Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/new_project.md

       3. Leave the clock uncertainty blank.
 The default clock uncertainty, when it is not specified, is 27% of the clock period.
 For more information, refer to [Specifying the Clock Frequency](https://www.xilinx.com/cgi-bin/docs/rdoc?v=2020.2;t=vitis+doc;d=creatingnewvitishlsproject.html;a=ycw1585572210561) in the Vitis HLS Flow of the Vitis Unified Software Platform Documentation (UG1416).
       4. Define the part for the project by selecting the **Browse (...)** command.

-            This opens the Device Selection dialog box (our device will be found in the **board** category, see next step).
+            This opens the Device Selection dialog box (our device shows in the **Boards** category, see next step...).
         ![Add Sources](./images/create_project-select_part.png)

          The Device Selection dialog box lets you specify a Xilinx device for the project or a board containing one or more Xilinx devices.